Binge Eating Disorder In Men

 Then if you have a history of emotional eating, that can kick in and you end up temporarily losing the ability to moderate or control your portions.

-As I said, there might not be a single obvious spark and it could be an ongoing sense of unease or discomfort.
+There might not be a single obvious spark and it could be an ongoing sense of unease or discomfort.
 For example, think back to the early stages of uncertainty and fear when the pandemic happened and lockdowns were imposed.

 I’ve also had a few less common binge triggers too.